Mikejo5000/vsts-docs-pr/docs/boards/backlogs/office/create-your-backlog-tasks-using-project.md

 ---
 title: Create your backlog and tasks using Project
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Add items, plan, order, and estimate your backlog of deliverables in Visual Studio Team Services or Team Foundation Server
+description: Add items, plan, order, and estimate your backlog of deliverables in Azure Boards or Team Foundation Server
 ms.technology: devops-agile
 ms.prod: devops
 ms.assetid: be5cef4f-755f-4ffe-8dd7-876d1e02c330